geo-python/site/source/lessons/L2/overview.rst

 During the second week we will dive into Python and learn some basic elements of Python programming language.
-We will also continue learning how to use the Course Environment and version control with GitHub.
+We will also continue learning how to use the Course Environment and version control with Git + GitHub.

 1. :doc:`Intro to version control and GitHub <intro-to-GitHub>`
 2. :doc:`Basics of using Git <git-basics>`